Rocking back and forth on a hand-controlled bull, Isaac Burden of Echo smiled and waved to the Pendleton Round-Up crowd.

-About 160 of his kindergarten through fifth grade classmates made the trip from Echo to cheer him on during the 2016 Children’s Rodeo.
+About 160 of his kindergarten through fifth grade classmates made the trip from Echo to cheer him on during Thursday morning’s Children’s Rodeo.

 For a full hour on Thursday morning before the second day of the Pendleton Round-Up, 50 children experienced the jubilation that comes with being a real-life cowboy or cowgirl.